plentymarkets/docs-raw/plentyInterface/Accounting.md

 ### VatRate<a name="accounting_models_vatrate"></a>

-The VAT rate model is always associated with a VAT configuration and contains the id, name and percentage of a VAT rate.
+The VAT rate model is always associated with a VAT configuration and contains the ID, name and percentage of a VAT rate.
 Each VAT configuration can have 4 rates.

 #### Namespace